Senior Center

 Keith Hess

 The City of Berlin is looking for a citizen to fill the open seat on the Committee on Aging.
 If you are interested and would like more information, please contact the office at 361-5422.
-Meetings are held at the Senior Center the 4th Tuesday of each month at 9:30am.
+Meetings are held at the Senior Center the 4th Tuesday of each month at 10:00am.
 They are open to the public and handicap accessible.
+Current and previous agendas and minutes can be found here

 Coach Trips

-Our Day Trips are available to ALL ages!
+Our Day Trips are available to any one age 21 and up!

 Please call 920-361-5422 for more information or see the flyers below.